What Is Wanchain?

 The Wanchain mainnet launched in January 2018.
-It’s currently on Wanchain 2.0, which launched June 2018, and Wanchain 3.0 is due by the end of 2018.
+Wanchain 2.0 launched June 2018, and Wanchain 3.0 went live in December 2018, moving the BTC-ETH bridge from testnet to production.
 Prior to January 2018, Wancoins existed as ERC-20 tokens on the Ethereum blockchain.
 WAN is now its own cryptocurrency coin.

 WAN is used similar to GAS on the NEO network.
 It’s used for security deposits for cross-chain transactions, and fuels tokenized transactions on the network.

 Wanchain uses a modified Proof of Stake (PoS) consensus algorithm, and three types of verification nodes maintain the overall network, thus splitting transaction fees paid to the network: